5 out of 10

 - Jimi Mistry: Coronation Street (TV), The Arbor, It’s a Wonderful Afterlife, West Is West, Basement, 2012, Blood Diamond, My Kingdom, Eastenders (TV), The Guru, Rock-n-Rolla, Born Romantic, East Is East

-- Luke Mably: Rise of the Footsoldier 2, The Prince and Me
+- Luke Mably: Chosen (2016), Rise of the Footsoldier 2, The Prince and Me 2, The Prince and Me, Spirit Trap, 28 Days Later

 - Nathalie Cox: London Heist, Scar Tissue

-- Pollyanna McIntosh: The Blood Lands, Let Us Prey, MI High (TV), Filth, Burke and Hare
+- Pollyanna McIntosh: Native, The Walking Dead (TV), White Settlers, Let Us Prey, MI High (TV), Filth, Burke and Hare

 - John Lloyd Fillingham: Coronation Street (TV), Bradford Riots

-- Colin Salmon: Meet Pursuit Delange, London Has Fallen, 24 (TV), Arrow (TV), Resident Evil 5, Shank, Stalker (2011), How To Stop Being a Loser, Just For The Record, Devil’s Playground, Clubbed, Blood – The Last Vampire, Punisher – War Zone, The Bank Job, Match Point, Resident Evil, Alien Vs. Predator, James Bond: The World Is Not Enough, James Bond – Tomorrow Never Dies, James Bond – Die Another Day, My Kingdom, Fanny and Elvis, The Wisdom Of Crocodiles, Captives
+- Colin Salmon: Criminal (2016), London Has Fallen, 24 (TV), Arrow (TV), Resident Evil 5, Shank, Stalker (2011), How To Stop Being a Loser, Just For The Record, Devil’s Playground, Clubbed, Blood – The Last Vampire, Punisher – War Zone, The Bank Job, Match Point, Resident Evil, Alien Vs. Predator, James Bond: The World Is Not Enough, James Bond – Tomorrow Never Dies, James Bond – Die Another Day, My Kingdom, Fanny and Elvis, The Wisdom Of Crocodiles, Captives